Pteris vittata

-Pteris vittata, commonly known variously as the Chinese brake, Chinese ladder brake, or simply ladder brake, is a fern species in the Pteridoideae subfamily of the Pteridaceae.
-It is indigenous to Asia, southern Europe, tropical Africa and Australia.
+Pteris vittata, the Chinese brake, Chinese ladder brake, or simply ladder brake, is a fern species in the Pteridoideae subfamily of the Pteridaceae.
+It is indigenous to Asia, southern Europe, tropical Africa, and Australia.
 The type specimen was collected in China by Pehr Osbeck.

 Habitat and distribution

 Pteris vittata is native and widespread in the paleotropics: found from the east, to the south tropical, and southern Africa (in Angola; Kenya; Lesotho; Malawi; Mozambique; Namibia; Tanzania (including the Zanzibar Archipelago); Cape Province, Free State, KwaZulu-Natal, and Transvaal in South Africa; Eswatini; Uganda; Zambia; and Zimbabwe); temperate and tropical Asia (in the provinces of Anhui, Gansu, Guangdong, Guangxi, Guizhou, Hubei, Jiangxi, Sichuan, Xizang, and Yunnan in China; the prefectures of Honshu, Kyushu, Shikoku, and the Ryukyu Islands of Japan; and Thailand); and Australia, in the states of New South Wales, Queensland, Victoria, and Western Australia.

 Pteris vittata is often associated with limestone habitats.
-It may be seen growing on concrete structures and cracks, in buildings in the central business district and suburbs of Sydney, Australia.
+It may be seen growing on concrete structures and cracks, in buildings in the central business district and suburbs of Sydney.
 It is an introduced species in California, Texas, and the Southeastern United States.

 A remnant population exists in the Italian peninsula, in Sicily, Calabria and Campania.